qunitjs/jekyll-theme-amethyst/intro.md

 This code defines a test module for the `add` function and then a single test verifying the result of adding two numbers.

-If you open this up in the browser you'll see the following:

-<iframe title="The test code running in the browser" src="/resources/example-index.html" style="height:254px;"></iframe>

-A detailed report of the tests that run and their assertions, as well as a bunch of options for filtering and re-running the tests.

 Congrats!
 You just wrote and executed your first QUnit test!

 Next, you should try writing a test for some of your own code and then check out the [API documentation](https://api.qunitjs.com) to discover more of QUnit's features.